groupdocs-watermark/Groupdocs.Watermark-References-Tutorials/content/english/net/image-watermarkings/add-image-watermark/_index.md

         {
             Console.WriteLine($"[Example Advanced Usage] # {typeof(AddImageWatermark).Name}\n");

-            string documentPath = Constants.InPresentationPptx;
+            string documentPath = "Your Document Path";
-            string outputDirectory = Constants.GetOutputDirectoryPath();
+            string outputDirectory = "Your Document Directory";
             string outputFileName = Path.Combine(outputDirectory, Path.GetFileName(documentPath));

-            // Constants.InPresentationPptx is an absolute or relative path to your document.
+            // "Your Document Path" is an absolute or relative path to your document.
 Ex: @"C:\Docs\presentation.pptx" using (Watermarker watermarker = new Watermarker(documentPath))
             {
                 // Use path to the image as constructor parameter